Lean Validation Cheat Sheet

 Who has this problem?

-How does it impact people’s lives?
+How does it impact those people’s lives?

 How do people (try to) address the problem now?